chaoyue-stat/chaoyue-stat.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a second-year Ph.D. student from the Department of Statistics, School of Mathematical Sciences, Soochow University in China.
-I am very fortunate to be supervised by Professor Guojing Wang and Professor(Associate) [Xuejun Ma](https://xuejunma.github.io/englishcv/) during the period of pursuing my Ph.D. degree.
+I am very fortunate to be advised by Professor Guojing Wang and Professor(Associate) [Xuejun Ma](https://xuejunma.github.io/englishcv/) during the period of pursuing my Ph.D. degree.

 Research Interests
 ======